 - Stool examination for Giardia intestinalis and Cryptosporidium antigen (1 specimen)

 Additional screening tests may be useful, depending on the child’s country of origin or specific risk factors.
-These screens include HAV, hepatitis C virus (HCV), and Chagas disease serologic tests; malaria smears; and Helicobacter pylori antigen screening of stool if there is persistent abdominal pain or refractory anemia.
+These screens may include Chagas disease serologic tests, malaria smears, or serologic testing for schistosomiasis, strongyloidiasis, and filariasis.

 Gastrointestinal parasites are commonly seen in international adoptees, but the prevalence varies by birth country and age.
 The highest rates of infection have been reported from Ukraine and Ethiopia and increase with older age.
 G. intestinalis is the most common parasite identified.
-Three stool samples collected in the early morning, 2–3 days apart, and placed in a container with preservative are recommended for ova and parasite analysis.
-Only 1 of these samples needs to be analyzed for Giardia antigen and Cryptosporidium antigen.
+Three stool samples collected in the early morning, 2–3 days apart and placed in a container with preservative are recommended for ova and parasite analysis.
+Only one of these samples needs to be analyzed for Giardia antigen and Cryptosporidium antigen.
 Although theoretically possible, transmission of intestinal parasites from internationally adopted children to family and school contacts has not been reported; however, good hand hygiene is recommended to prevent infection.
 Stool samples should be cultured for enteric bacterial pathogens for any child with fever and bloody diarrhea.
 Unlike refugees, internationally adopted children are not treated for parasites before departure.

-HAV serology is useful in identifying the infant or child from a HAV-endemic area who may be asymptomatic but is acutely infected and shedding virus and to make decisions regarding HAV immunization.
-In 2007 and early 2008, multiple cases of hepatitis A secondary to exposure to a newly arrived internationally adopted child were reported in the United States.
+HAV serology (IgG and IgM) should be considered for all internationally adopted children to identify children who may be acutely infected and shedding virus and to make decisions regarding HAV immunization.
+In 2007 and early 2008, multiple cases of hepatitis A secondary to exposure to newly arrived internationally adopted children were reported in the United States.
 Some of these cases involved extended family members who were not living in the household.
 Identification of acutely infected toddlers new to the United States is necessary to prevent further transmission.
 If a child is found to have acute infection, HAV vaccine or immunoglobulin can be given to close contacts to prevent infection.
-In addition, it is cost effective to identify children with past infection with serologic testing since they would not need to receive the HAV vaccine is cost-effective.
+In addition, it is cost effective to identify children with past infection with serologic testing since they would not need to receive the HAV vaccine.

 All internationally adopted children should be screened for HBV infection with serology for hepatitis B surface antigen (HBsAg) and hepatitis B surface antibody to determine past or current infection and protection from vaccination.
 HBV infection has been reported in 1%–5% of newly arrived adoptees.
-Because of widespread use of the HBV vaccine, the prevalence of HBV infection has decreased.
+Because of widespread use of the HBV vaccine, the prevalence of HBV infection has decreased over the years.
 Children found to be positive for HBsAg should be retested 6 months later to determine if the child has a chronic infection.
 Results of a positive HBsAg test should be reported to the state health department.
 HBV is highly transmissible within the household.
 All members of households adopting children with chronic HBV infection must be immunized and should have follow-up antibody titers to determine whether levels consistent with immunity have been achieved.
-Children with chronic HBV infection should receive additional tests for HBV e antigen, hepatitis D virus antibody, and liver function.
+Children with chronic HBV infection should receive additional tests for HBV e antigen, HBV e antibody, hepatitis D virus antibody, viral load, and liver function.
 They should be vaccinated for hepatitis A if they are not immune.
 They should also have a consultation with a pediatric gastroenterologist.
 Repeat screening at 6 months after arrival should be done on all children who initially test negative for HBV surface antibody.

 Screening for Treponema pallidum is recommended for all internationally adopted children.
-Initial screening may be done with either a nontreponemal or treponemal test, but any positive result must be confirmed by using the opposite test.
-Care must be taken in interpreting either test method.
+Initial screening is done with both nontreponemal and treponemal tests.
 Treponemal tests remain positive for life in most cases even after successful treatment and are specific for treponemal diseases, which include syphilis and other diseases (such as yaws, pinta, and bejel) that can be seen in some countries.
-In children with a history of syphilis, the child’s initial evaluation, treatment (antibiotic type and treatment duration), and follow-up testing are rarely available; therefore, a full evaluation for disease must be undertaken and antitreponemal treatment given.
+In children with a history of syphilis, the child’s initial evaluation, treatment (antibiotic type and treatment duration), and follow-up testing are rarely available; therefore, a full evaluation for disease must be undertaken and antitreponemal treatment given dependent upon the results.

-Clinical symptoms of malnutrition, long-term institutionalization, and acquired immunodeficiency may overlap, but positive HIV antibodies in children aged <18 months may reflect maternal antibody and not infection.
+HIV screening is recommended for all internationally adopted children.
+Positive HIV antibodies in children aged <18 months may reflect maternal antibody and not infection.
 Assaying for HIV DNA with PCR will confirm the diagnosis of HIV in the infant or child.
 Standard screening for HIV is with ELISA antibody testing, but some experts recommend PCR for any infant aged <6 months on arrival.
-If PCR testing is done, 2 negative results from assays administered 1 month apart, ≥1 of which is done after the age of 4 months, are necessary to exclude infection.
+If PCR testing is done, 2 negative results from assays administered 1 month apart, at least one of which is done after the age of 4 months, are necessary to exclude infection.
 Children with HIV infection should be referred to a specialist.
 Some experts recommend repeating the screen for HIV antibodies 6 months after arrival.

 Screening for Chagas disease should be considered for children arriving from a country endemic for Chagas disease.
 Chagas disease is endemic throughout much of Mexico, Central America, and South America (Chapter 3, Trypanosomiasis, American (Chagas Disease)).
 The risk of Chagas disease varies by region within endemic countries.
 Although the risk of Chagas disease is likely low in adopted children from endemic countries, treatment of infected children is effective.
-Serologic testing when the child is aged >1 year will avoid possible false-positive results from maternal antibody.
+Serologic testing when the child is aged 9–12 months will avoid possible false-positive results from maternal antibody.
 Testing by PCR can be done in children <9 months of age.
 If a child tests positive for Chagas disease, the child should be referred to a specialist for further evaluation and management.